 Anti-angiogenesis inhibitors.
 Drugs called anti-angiogenesis inhibitors block the action of a protein called vascular endothelial growth factor (VEGF).
 These drugs have been shown to increase the cancer’s response to treatment and delay the time it takes for the cancer to return.
 VEGF promotes angiogenesis, which is the formation of new blood vessels.
 Because a tumor needs nutrients delivered by blood vessels to grow and spread, the goal of anti-angiogenesis therapies is to “starve” the tumor.

-Bevacizumab, an antibody that binds VEGF and prevents it from being active, has been shown to be effective in ovarian/fallopian tube cancer.
+Bevacizumab, an antibody that binds VEGF and prevents it from being active, has been shown to be effective in treating ovarian/fallopian tube cancer.
 It may be combined with chemotherapy to treat stage III or stage IV disease (see "Chemotherapy," above).
 It is also used as a maintenance drug (see below).

 Maintenance therapy using targeted therapy

 Maintenance therapy is a medical term to describe treatment used to reduce the risk of cancer coming back, called a recurrence, or to delay the time to recurrence.
 The drugs are used to “maintain” a clinical remission, which is when there is no evidence of disease after the course of chemotherapy treatment has been completed.

 Targeted therapy is used to maintain remission in women whose ovarian/fallopian tube/peritoneal cancer has completely responded to their initial chemotherapy and the disease is in a clinical remission.